bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

 To test client-server functionality, use the utilities in ``bokeh.server.tests.utils``.

-Using |ManagedServerLoop|, you can start up a server instance in-process; share ``server.io_loop`` with a client and you can test any aspect of the server.
+Using ``bokeh.server.tests.utils.ManagedServerLoop``, you can start up a server instance in-process; share ``server.io_loop`` with a client and you can test any aspect of the server.
 Check out the existing tests for lots of examples.
 Anytime you add a new websocket message or http endpoint, be sure to add tests!